nhibernate/nhibernate-core/CONTRIBUTING.md

 The public API of *NHibernate.dll* is tracked in `src/NHibernate/PublicAPI` by the [public API analyzers][7], so that binary breaking changes show up in the pull request diff.
 Changing it fails the build until you declare the change.

 * **Added API**: apply the *Add to public API* fix on the RS0016 error, or paste the line the error quotes into `PublicAPI.Unshipped.txt`.
-Add it to `<framework>/PublicAPI.Shipped.<framework>.txt` instead if only that framework has it; RS0017 tells you when an entry is in the wrong file.
+Add it to `PublicAPI.Shipped.<framework>.txt` instead if only that framework has it; RS0017 tells you when an entry is in the wrong file.
 * **Removed API**: prefix its line with `*REMOVED*`, and treat it as the breaking change it is.
 * **Async overloads** are public API too, so run `dotnet async-generator` before updating the public API files.